 Authorizations are created based on team decisions regarding services that are in the best interest of the individual.
+The team includes the participant, participant's guardian or legal representative, DDPM, provider program coordinator, other provider staff as needed, and anyone else the participant may choose.
 Medicaid payment system requires an appropriate level of care screening for the waiver, pre-authorize on the individual service plan, and current individual service authorization in order for payment to be made within specified timelines and limits.

-Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.
+O Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.